cisco-open/ResponsibleAI/docs/RaiModule/RAI in Responsible AI.rst

 **New findings in the Responsible AI Research**
 ===============================================

-- In AI models, bias and fairness are measured and assessed using a variety of metrics, such as
+- Different metrics can be used to measure and assess bias and fairness in AI models, some of which are shown in the following examples:

 **Robust**